darkeclipz/color-palettes/README.md

 # Color palettes

-I found this color palettes online and figured it would be nice to save them for later use!
+I found these color palettes online and figured it would be nice to save them for later use!

- * Another 100 color palettes can be found here: https://www.canva.com/learn/100-color-combinations/.
+ * An additional 100 palettes can be found here: https://www.canva.com/learn/100-color-combinations/.

 ## Author